TimSamuelsen/CLID3DGUIdocs/docs/api/mainwindow.rst

 ============
 Main Window
 ============
-This documentation is under construction.
+This documentation was generated with doxygen + breathe and is under construction.

 .. doxygenclass:: MainWindow
 	:members: